 2) {\bf Fault recovery and Checkpoint Reconnection}.
-In case of system interruptions or suboptimal model performance, the Experiment Manager reports failures to the cognitive agent.
-The Experiment Manager performs preliminary diagnostics, identifies potential issues, adjusts training parameters, and resumes training from the latest checkpoint.
+In case of system interruptions or suboptimal model performance, Experiment Manager reports failures to Cognitive agent.
+Experiment Manager performs preliminary diagnostics, identifies potential issues, adjusts training parameters, and resumes training from the latest checkpoint.